The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 23. Ushakov N. A. International law: textbook. / N. A. Ushakov - M.: Yurist, 2003. - 304 p.

-26. Shibaeva E. A. Legal issues of the structure and activities of international organizations. / E. A. Shibaeva, M. Potochny - M.: MSU Publishing House, 1988. - 188 p.
+26. Shibaeva E. A. Legal issues of the structure and activities of international organizations. / E. A. Shibaeva, M. Potochny - M.: Moscow State University Publishing House, 1988. - 188 p.

-28. Official website of the Catholic Church (in English). - Access mode: http://www.catholic-hierarchy.org/ - free.
+28. Official website of the Catholic Church (at English language). - Access mode: http://www.catholic-hierarchy.org/ - free.

 30. Official website of the Holy See (in English). - Access mode: http://www.vatican.va/phome_en.htm - free.

-32. Official website of the Central Intelligence Agency of the United States of America (in English). - Access mode: https://www.cia.gov/ - free.
+32. Official website of the Central intelligence agency United States of America (in English). - Access mode: https://www.cia.gov/ - free.

 Other jobs

-If the issues related to the subject of regulation are not directly resolved in the Convention, then they are subject to resolution in accordance with the general principles of the Convention; in the absence of the necessary principle, in accordance with the law applicable by virtue of the rules of private international law.
-Certain types of sales are not subject to the 1980 Vienna Convention.
-For example, auction sale, sale of valuable...
+If issues related to the subject of regulation are not directly resolved in the Convention, then they must be resolved in accordance with general principles Convention; in the absence of the necessary principle - in accordance with the law applicable by virtue of the rules of private international law.
+Certain types of sales are not covered by the 1980 Vienna Convention.
+For example, auctioning, selling valuable...

-At the present stage of the historical development of human civilization, the national economy of each state is inevitable.
-It integrates into the international system of world economic relations, that is, it goes beyond the national framework and therefore inevitably experiences the influence of the international factor.
-The internationalization of economic relations objectively determines the origin, formation and development of...
+At the present stage historical development human civilization National economy every state is inevitable.
+Integrated into the international system world economic relations, i.e. it goes beyond national boundaries and therefore inevitably is influenced international factor.
+The internationalization of economic relations objectively determines the origin, formation and development...

-In Europe and America, the parliament acquired its modern look as a result of bourgeois revolutions.
+In Europe and America, parliament acquired a modern appearance as a result of bourgeois revolutions.
 After World War II, the classical liberal concept of parliamentarism became dominant.
-It was assumed that it was it that allowed expressing the interests of not one or a few, but the majority of the people.
-After the revolutionary storms, the parliamentary way of regulating the conflict of social interests, which could ...
+It was assumed that it was precisely this that made it possible to express the interests of not one or a few, but the majority of the people.
+After the revolutionary storms, the parliamentary method of regulating conflicts of social interests, which was able...

-It is now generally accepted that EU law can directly give rise to rights and duties in individuals.
-But at the dawn of the EU, the question of whether the founding treaties of the creation of the EU (“primary law”) and the acts of EU institutions (“secondary law”) can directly confer subjective rights on individuals was controversial.
-In particular, the view was expressed that individuals ...
+It is now generally accepted that EU law can directly create rights and responsibilities for individuals.
+But at the dawn of the creation of the EU, the question of whether articles of association on the creation of the EU (“ primary law") and acts of the EU institutions ("secondary law") directly conferring subjective rights on individuals has been controversial.
+In particular, the opinion was expressed that private individuals...

-In the science of private international law, reciprocity is understood as one of the fundamental principles of international cooperation, which makes it possible to condition the friendly attitude of one state towards another with an adequate response.
-Although the issue of private international law is beginning to take its rightful place in the works of domestic jurists, today the issues of reciprocity...
+In the science of private international law, reciprocity is understood as one of the fundamental principles international cooperation, which makes it possible to condition the friendly attitude of one state towards another with an adequate reciprocal attitude.
+Although the problems of private international law are beginning to occupy a worthy place in the works of domestic legal scholars, today issues of reciprocity...

-The state becomes the subject of the MT from the moment of its inception (ipso facto - by virtue of the fact of its existence).
+The state becomes a subject of the international enterprise from the moment of its inception (ipso facto – due to the fact of its existence).

 Features of the state as a subject of MP: